 Britney Samuelson – Class of 2017

 Britney Samuelson, a Culver Fellow alumna from Newton, Iowa, graduated in April 2017 with majors in Social Justice, Applied Philosophy, and Spanish.
-After graduation, she accepted a position as executive assistant with the Harkin Institute for Public Policy and Citizen Engagement at Drake University in Des Moines, Iowa.
+After graduation, she served as executive assistant with the Harkin Institute for Public Policy and Citizen Engagement at Drake University and currently works as a program manager at State Public Policy Group in Des Moines.

 During her senior year at Simpson College, Britney led an initiative to pass a new state law providing more options for Iowans to go back and earn high school equivalency degrees by applying work experience to diploma requirements.
 Britney served as philanthropy chair of the Simpson College chapter of Delta Delta Delta and volunteered with the Wesley Service Scholars program on campus.
 Britney’s interest in politics began when she served as a page in the Iowa Senate during her junior year in high school.
 Ever since then, she has been interested in how politics and government impact lives.
 Public policy is important to Britney because she believes it has the power to make a positive difference in all people’s lives.